-We were the first contract caterer to achieve the Sustainable Restaurant Association (SRA) Three Star Champion Status, known as the Michelin stars of sustainability.
-In 2016, for the third successive year, the SRA named us as the most sustainable contract caterer with the ‘Food Made Good’ Award.
+We were the first contract caterer to achieve certification to The Planet Mark by measuring and reducing our carbon footprint.
+We were also the first contract caterer to achieve Sustainable Restaurant Association (SRA) Three Star Champion Status, known as the Michelin stars of sustainability.
+For three consecutive years the SRA named us as the most sustainable contract caterer with the ‘Food Made Good’ Award.
 Raymond Blanc OBE, President of the SRA, presented us with the award in recognition of our continued outstanding level of sustainability.

 - locally, regionally and seasonally to help support UK producers – which reduces the impact of climate change, protects our farming heritage and gives customers what they want: tasty, nutritious food